506 New Cross Road,

 Films were being shown as an overture to the play from 1908, and it was operated by Sir Oswald Stoll from 1909.
 It was he who converted the theatre into a full time cinema from 1911.
 Known as the Broadway Theatre, it was sometimes given a location of nearby New Cross, rather than Deptford.
 Edward Moss was the owner in 1912, and it was re-named Broadway Cinema from 4th March 1916.
 It retained its theatre licence until 1923, posssibly just in case cinema use failed.
 It was operated by United Picture Theatres Ltd. in the 1930’s.

-By 1937 it was being operated as an independent cinema by Broadway Entertainments Ltd. It was taken over by the Granada Theatres Ltd. chain in May 1948, and was closed on 16th October 1949, to enable improvements to be carried out to the plans of cinema architect George Coles.
+By 1937 it was operated by the Clavering and Roase circuit.
+It was taken over by the Granada Theatres Ltd. chain in May 1948, and was closed on 16th October 1949, to enable improvements to be carried out to the plans of cinema architect George Coles.

 The Broadway Cinema re-opened on 21st December 1949, and it was re-named Century Cinema from 15th August 1955.
 Granada Theatres closed the Century Cinema on 30th April 1960 with Sid James in "Carry On Constable" and Joel Lawrence in "Roadracers"

 The old theatre was demolished in March 1963, and the site has been redeveloped with a small parade of shops that are set back from the road.